LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/LargeExcitedGroup.png)

-It's hard to tell here cause I took the picture right as it happen, but when large excited groups go through self_breakdown() they can overtime by a significant deal.
-This is because `self_breakdown` can't be delayed, we can't let an older gasmix that's already been collected have say 10000 mols of plasma added, then go into breakdown and delete it all.
+It's hard to tell here because I took the picture right as it happen, but when large excited groups go through `self_breakdown()` they can overtime by a significant deal.
+This is because `self_breakdown()` can't be delayed, or done in two parts.
+We can't let an older gasmix that's already been collected have say 1000 mols of plasma added, then go into breakdown and delete it all.
 Thus, the overtime cost.
-This was with a excited group 900 tiles large tho, so it isn't nearly ever this bad.
-It also scales with the amount of gases.
+This was with a excited group 900 tiles large though, so it isn't nearly ever this bad.
+It also scales with the amount of gases in the same way that `share()` does.

 On the whole excited groups are the only major source of overrun, consider this a treatise on why that 900ms cost number next to atmos isn't making the server die.
+It's really that excited group mass equalizing constantly.

 ## 7. What we want atmos code to be

-I am going to share a secret here, if you think the game is a gas simulator and wish to continue to think that, turn back now.

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/DiffsSettling.png)

-Our goal is not to simulate real life atmospherics It is instead to put on a show of doing so.
-To sleep wherever we can, and fake it as hard as we can.
+Our goal is not to simulate real life atmospherics.
+It is instead to put on a show of doing so.
+To sleep wherever we can, and fake it as hard as possible.

-This is primarily relevant in environmental atmos.
+This is matters the most with environmental stuff, but it's everywhere you look.

 The goal of active turfs, excited groups, and sleeping is to isolate the processing that needs to happen, and move diffs from their source to a consumer as much as we can.
+We don't simulate every tile, and most of the changes to LINDA have been directed at simulating as little as we can get away with.

 Performance and gameplay are much more important then realism.
-In all your work on the subsystem, keep this in mind.
+In all your work on the subsystem, keep this in mind, and you'll build fast and quality code.

 ## 8. Atmos Machinery Classification